Apple Pay QR Code: How to Make Payments With Your iOS Devices

 Where is the QR code on Apple?

-According to Apple Support, open the Camera app from the Home Screen, Control Centre or Lock Screen.
+According to Apple Support, open the Camera app from the Home Screen, Control Centre, or Lock Screen.
 Choose the rear-facing camera.

 Then, hold your iPhone or iPad until the QR code appears in the viewfinder in the Camera app.
 The device will recognize the QR code and show you a notification.